emilyOberH/C-programming/README.md

   5) Program reads and displays file "Alice_Merton_song.txt" and creates and a version of this file with only capital letters instead of lower case letters.
 User is asked for the name of the new file.

+  6) Program reads and displays file "words.txt" and creates a version of this file containing only words that start with character ch. ch is given by the user.